gbif/hp-swissnatcoll/en/data-aggregator.md

- 2) Add the [Darwin Core terms](https://dwc.tdwg.org/terms/) in your dataset/database as new columns.
+ 2) **Add the [Darwin Core terms](https://dwc.tdwg.org/terms/) in your dataset/database as new columns**.
 With the help of scripts and formulas, pick the fields of your database and copy or adapt their values in the DwC fields in a dynamic way.

       ✅ You now have Darwin Core named columns/fields